CEOP: Child Exploitation and Online Protection Command

 Don't forget to bring a water bottle and healthy snacks to school each day - it is important for children to stay hydrated throughout the day by drinking plain water.
 Please label bottles and refill them each day.

 Children are welcome to bring a healthy snack such as fruit and vegetables to school each day for snack time.
-Bread sticks and milk can be purchased at the start of each half-term (please speak to the school office about this).
+Milk can be purchased at the start of each half-term (please speak to the school office about this).

 Curriculum